 The two keys to developing a milk supply are:

-- Stimulation of your nipples – this can be any combination of pumping, your baby nursing, or hand expression
+- Stimulation of your nipples – This can be any combination of pumping, your baby nursing, or hand expression.

 How often should you pump when relactating?
 And how long should you pump?

-You want to pump about as often you’d nurse a newborn, or as often as you would if you were exclusively pumping for a newborn.
+You will want to pump about as often you’d nurse a newborn, or as often as you would if you were exclusively pumping for a newborn.

 From Tips for Relactation by Phillipa Pearson-Glaze: